Chayakorn2002/automagic/README.md

-# automagic - GitLab Issue Automation with Claude AI
+# automagic - Multi-Provider Issue Automation with Claude AI

-automagic is a powerful daemon that automates GitLab issue processing using Claude AI.
-It monitors GitLab issues with specific labels and automagically creates implementation plans, code changes, and merge requests.
+automagic is a powerful daemon that automates issue processing using Claude AI.
+It supports both **GitLab** and **GitHub**, monitoring issues with specific labels and automagically creating implementation plans, code changes, and merge/pull requests.

 ## 🚀 Quick Start